pratiknarang/peershark/README.md

 which contains only the fields we want for future analysis.
 The new files are stored in PCAPDATADIR.

-usage : python FilterPackets.py
+...usage : python FilterPackets.py

 2. GenerateFlows.py : Take each file from PCAPDATADIR -> generate
 flow information -> store processed data for each file in FLOWDATADIR.

-usage : python GenerateFlows.py
+...usage : python GenerateFlows.py

 3. generateSuperFlows.py : Take each file from FLOWDATADIR -> merge
 flows into superflows based on input parameters -> store in SUPERFLOWDATADIR.

-usage: python generateSuperFlows.py start(in hrs) increment(in hrs) end(in hrs)
+...usage: python generateSuperFlows.py start(in hrs) increment(in hrs) end(in hrs)

-Number of files generated = (end - start)/increment
+...Number of files generated = (end - start)/increment

-One file is generated for each value of timegap ranging from start to end.
+...One file is generated for each value of timegap ranging from start to end.

-OPTIONAL:
+###OPTIONAL:

 4. plotGraphs.py: for generating graphs